cancervariants/gene-normalization/docs/source/full_install.rst

 .. note::

-    The Gene Normalizer defines four optional dependency groups in total:
+    The Gene Normalizer defines five optional dependency groups in total:

     * `etl` provides dependencies for regenerating data from sources.
 It's necessary for users who don't intend to rely on existing database dumps.
     * `pg` provides dependencies for connecting to a PostgreSQL database.
 It's not necessary for users who are using a DynamoDB backend.
-    * `dev` provides development dependencies, such as static code analysis and docs generation tools.
+    * `dev` provides development dependencies, such as static code analysis.
 It's required for contributing to the Gene Normalizer, but otherwise unnecessary.
     * `test` provides dependencies for running tests.
 As with `dev`, it's mostly relevant for contributors.
+    * `docs` provides dependencies for documentation generation.
+It's only relevant for contributors.

 SeqRepo
 -------